-Passive Funds Actively Affect Prices: Evidence from the Largest ETF Markets
+When Passive Funds Affect Prices: Evidence from Volatility and Commodity ETFs

 64 Pages Posted: 24 Jan 2020 Last revised: 12 Nov 2023

 Date Written: November 14, 2019

-This paper studies the size and source of exchange-traded funds’ (ETFs) price impact in the most ETF-dominated asset classes: volatility (VIX) and commodities.
-To identify ETF-induced price distortions, I propose a model-independent approach to replicate the value of a VIX futures contract.
-This allows me to isolate a non-fundamental component in VIX futures prices, of 18.5% per year, that is strongly related to the rebalancing of ETFs.
-To understand the source of that component, I decompose trading demand from ETFs into three main parts: leverage rebalancing, calendar rebalancing, and flow rebalancing, and show that trading against ETFs is risky.
+This paper studies ETF price impact in the most ETF-dominated asset classes: volatility (VIX) and commodities.
+I propose a new way to measure ETF-related price distortions based on the specifics of futures contracts.
+This allows me to isolate a component in VIX futures prices that is strongly related to the rebalancing of ETFs.
+I derive a novel decomposition of ETF trading demand into leverage rebalancing, calendar rebalancing, and flow rebalancing, and show that trading against ETFs is risky.
 Leverage rebalancing has the largest effects on the ETF-related price component.
-This rebalancing amplifies price changes and introduces unhedgeable risks for ETF counterparties.
-Surprisingly, providing liquidity to leveraged ETFs turns out to be a bet on variance, even in a market with a zero net share of ETFs.
-Trading against leverage rebalancing delivers large abnormal returns and Sharpe ratios above two across markets.
+This rebalancing amplifies price changes and exposes ETF counterparties to variance.

 Keywords: ETF, leverage, commoditization, VIX, futures